-If you are studying nursing, midwifery or operating department practice then this guide is for you.
+If you are studying nursing, midwifery, operating department practice or public health then this guide is for you.
 It will help you to find and use key resources for your subject.

 Where are my books in the Library?

-Most books for nursing and midwifery are on level 2.
-Most books for operating department practice are on level 2 and level 3.
+Most books for nursing and midwifery are on level 3.
+Most books for operating department practice are on level 2.
 For help ask a member of staff on the floor or watch Find a Book in the Library.

 Many of our books are online, watch Find and Use ebooks to learn more.